gabafo1/alx-system_engineering-devops/0x00-shell_basics/README.md

 2. `1-listfiles`: Display the contents list of your current directory.
 3. `2-bring_me_home`: Write a script that changes the working directory to the user’s home directory.
 4. `3-listfiles`: Display current directory contents in a long format.
 5. `4-listmorefiles`: Display current directory contents, including hidden files (starting with .).
 Use the long format.
+6. `5-listfilesdigitonly`: Display current directory contents.